aripiz/cfa-index/README.md

 3. Track progress in inclusion efforts over time
 4. Highlight areas needing improvement in various regions

+## Methodology

+For detailed information on the data analysis methodology used in the ChildFund Alliance Index, please refer to the [Technical Notes](https://github.com/aripiz/cfa-index/blob/main/data/ChildFundAlliance-Index-2024_TechnicalNotes.pdf).

 ## Contact

-For more information about WeWorld or ChildFund Alliance, visit [https://weworld.it] or [https://childfundalliance.org/].
+For more information visit [WeWorld](https://weworld.it) or [ChildFund Alliance](https://childfundalliance.org/).